 Keeping water clean, safe and healthy is the heart of our mission.
 We work to protect and restore our water and natural environment in central New Jersey through conservation, advocacy, science and education.

 Our staff includes policy advocates, scientists, land and water stewards, naturalists and educators.
 We speak out for water and environment, protect and restore sensitive habitats, test our waterways for pollution and inspire others to care for the natural world.
 We focus our work in the Stony Brook-Millstone and the adjacent part of the Central Delaware River Watersheds, while also leading several statewide initiatives.

 As a non-profit organization we depend on the support of members and volunteers.
 Learn how you can help us protect central New Jersey’s water and environment.Get Involved

 From our nearly 1,000-acre Watershed Reserve in Hopewell to locations across the region, Watershed staff and volunteers work to protect and restore our natural habitats.
 The Reserve hosts the Watershed Center for Environmental Advocacy, Science and Education; the Kate Gorrie Butterfly House; the Honey Brook Organic Farm; 4-acre Wargo Pond and more than 10 miles of hiking trails.
 The Watershed has partnered with other organizations to preserve thousands of additional acres, and created the Northeast Organic Farming Association of New Jersey and the D&R Greenway Land Trust.

-For nearly seven decades, the Watershed Association has led the fight to preserve our region’s water and land.
+For nearly seven decades, The Watershed Institute has led the fight to preserve our region’s water and land.
 We engage local and state officials, urging them to strengthen environmental protections, improve planning and zoning, and make more informed decisions about our future.
 We work cooperatively with local towns through our Project for Municipal Excellence, and speak out against development proposals that would harm the environment and our quality of life.

 Science and Stewardship